The computational complexity of knot genus in a fixed 3-manifold: Introduction

 \begin{thm}[Lackenby] \textsc{Thurston norm of a homology class} is in \textbf{NP}. \end{thm}

 The decision problem \textsc{Thurston norm of a homology class} takes as its input a triangulation $\mathcal{T}$ for a compact orientable 3-manifold $M$, a simplicial 1-cocycle $c$ and an integer $g$, and it asks whether the Thurston norm of the dual of $c$ is equal to $g$.
-(For the definition of the Thurston norm, see Section \ref{Sec:ThurstonNorm}.)
 The measure of complexity of $\mathcal{T}$ is its number of tetrahedra, denoted $|\mathcal{T}|$.
 The measure of complexity of $c$ is $C_{\mathrm{dig}}(c)$, where we view $c$ as a list of integers, by evaluating it against all the edges of $\mathcal{T}$ (when they are oriented in some way).
 The measure of complexity of $g$ is $C_{\mathrm{dig}}(g)$.

 (3) Thus, one can efficiently certify the Thurston norm of the dual of a \emph{single} cohomology class.
 However, in principle, a minimal genus Seifert surface for the knot $K$ could be represented by one of infinitely many classes.
-To examine all possible classes simultaneously, one needs a good picture of the Thurston norm ball. \begin{thm} Fix an integer $B \geq 0$.
-The problem \textsc{Thurston norm ball for $b_1 \leq B$} lies in \textbf{FNP}, where $b_1$ denotes the first Betti number. \end{thm}
+To examine all possible classes simultaneously, one needs a good picture of the Thurston norm ball.
+Thurston showed that the unit ball of this norm is a, possibly non-compact, convex polyhedron \cite{thurston1986norm}.
+More precisely, there is a linear subspace $W \subset H_2(M, \partial M; \mathbb{R})$ consisting of homology classes of norm zero such that the unit ball of the induced norm on $H_2(M, \partial M; \mathbb{R})/W$ is a compact convex polyhedron.
+In what follows $b_1$ denotes the first Betti number, and $H_2(M, \partial M; \mathbb{R})$ is identified with $H^1(M; \mathbb{R})$ using Poincar\'{e} duality.